-The Lexus IS300 has been a JDM icon since its release, and at the time of writing, remains a great project car for modifying.
+The Lexus IS300 has been a JDM icon since its release, and at the time of writing, remains a great project car.

-It features the legendary 2JZ engine, albeit a naturally aspirated version of it, not the twin-turbocharged variant found in the Toyota Supra.
+It features the legendary 2JZ engine, albeit a naturally aspirated version of it and not the twin-turbocharged variant found in the Toyota Supra.
 However, it lends itself easily to upgrades.

-When deciding to modify your car, it can be difficult to know where to start and which parts you should buy, especially for the IS300, which has a huge amount of aftermarket support.
+When deciding to modify your car, it can be difficult to know where to start and which parts you should buy, especially when it comes to the IS300.

 This guide goes over the aftermarket upgrades you can install on your IS300, everything from handling and power to cosmetics.

 How you should go about dialing in the handling characteristics of your IS300 depends on your goals for the car.
 The torquey RWD powertrain makes it the platform of choice for drifting, but it’s not uncommon to see these cars at autocross events.

 Many owners daily drive their IS300s and it’s also popular with the stance community.
 Regardless of your driving style, the aftermarket support is massive.
 Here are some of the basic handling mods that you can get started with.